Dark Chocolate, Coconut, Oatmeal Cookies

-Typically, I don’t post cookie recipes that I haven’t tested more than once, but what the hell, I’m feeling wild.
-This recipe is in the current issue of Lucky Peach, and for years had been Peter Meehan’s secret house cookie, which he got from a friend who lived in Alaska, hence the name.
-In the article, Meehan confesses to eating AK cookies all day long, describing them as, “the ideal companion to the first coffee of the day, a buffer between the quiet of dawn and the demands of the day to come.”
+This recipe is in the current issue of Lucky Peach and for years had been Peter Meehan’s secret house cookie, which he got from a friend who lived in Alaska, hence the name.
+In the article, Peter confesses to eating AK cookies all day long, describing them as, “the ideal companion to the first coffee of the day, a buffer between the quiet of dawn and the demands of the day to come.”

 - 2 sticks unsalted butter, room temperature